 This publication summarizes the benefits of fruit and vegetable gardening with children.
 It includes age-appropriate activities for childcare providers to engage young children in using fresh produce from a production garden for cooking and eating.
-This is the first of eight publications about childcare center production gardens.
+This is the first of fifteen publications about childcare center production gardens.

 Early childhood educators have an important opportunity to help create positive environments that connect with young children’s senses, allowing them to plant, grow, harvest, and ultimately prepare healthy eating experiences.
 Children develop healthy eating habits and preferences at an early age.
 The more engaged children become with hands-on food education, such as gardening and food preparation, the more likely they will prefer and routinely consume fruits and vegetables.1, 2, 3, 4

 Findings of the Natural Learning Initiative (NLI) Preventing Obesity by Design (POD) program emphasize the significance of gardening for engaging teachers and children in on-site food production.5 By incorporating a designated production garden in the outdoor learning environment, childcare centers can inspire lifelong healthy eating habits and can become models for the families they serve.

 The Centers for Disease Control and Prevention (CDC) recommend a diet high in fruits and vegetables to lower risk for numerous chronic illnesses, including cancer and cardiovascular disease.6 For most Americans two years and older, specifically preschool age children, vegetable intake falls below CDC recommendations.7, 8 Natural Learning Initiative (NLI) Preventing Obesity by Design (POD) childcare centers recognize that a well-balanced eating plan containing fruits and vegetables can help children maintain a healthy weight.9 These centers have embraced and integrated growing, harvesting, and cooking with children into their daily curriculums.

 Gardening and Cooking Abilities of Young Children